CSCfi/csc-user-guide/docs/support/tutorials/env-guide/working-with-bash-shell.md

 For example, let's say we are in a directory where we have two files:
 *final\_research\_report\_old.pdf* and
 *final\_research\_report\_new.pdf*.

+!!!
+Tip
+    This will save you a lot of typing and typos!

 To open the latter of the files with *evince* program we would need to type command: